Selling without permission is coercion.

 You’ll have heard people talking about ‘handling objections’ – but, isn’t it better to not have any buyer objections at all?

-Then seek to gain permission first, before ever talking about your offer.
+Then seek to gain permission first, before ever talking about your offer or your solution.

-Level 2: permission to ask deeper questions, to find the problems behind the problems, and the causes behind the causes (google ‘the 5 whys’ for more on that kind of inquiry – it’s pretty useful).
+This enables you to find the problems behind the problems, and the causes behind the causes (Google ‘the 5 whys’ for more on that kind of inquiry – it’s damn useful).

 When you do, asking for a sale will be as easy and natural as saying to a friend ‘So shall we catch that movie tonight?’.